JesseBuckley/EventTrackerProject/README.md

 - Using a Repository for my Entity streamlines the developing process.

 - Using my backend work to implement a fully functional frontend using JavaScript.

+- Using angular to bring up the frontend of the project instead of JavaScript.

 AWS Deployment link: http://44.222.56.254:8080/RESTInventoryTracker/api/inventory